LMAX Trading Service

 - The first step is to make sure you are on the latest version of Sierra Chart.
 Update by selecting Help >> Download Current Version.
 This is an essential step.

-- Otherwise, you need to have a Live or Demo account with LMAX.
+- You need to have a Live or Demo account with LMAX.
 You will need a standard LMAX Web Client or API account.
 Either one will work.
 You can have an account directly with LMAX or through one of their Introducing Brokers: